Caleb Smith (baseball): Arizona Diamondbacks

-Smith pitched in 44 contests for the Diamondbacks in 2022, posting a 1-3 record and 4.11 ERA with 65 strikeouts in 70.0 innings of work.
-He was designated for assignment on November 15, 2022, and elected free agency on November 18.
+Smith pitched in 44 contests for the Diamondbacks in 2022, posting a 1–3 record and 4.11 ERA with 65 strikeouts in 70.0 innings of work.
+In the final day of the season, Smith left a game against the Los Angeles Dodgers with what was later diagnosed as a partial tear in the ulnar collateral ligament of his throwing arm.
+He was designated for assignment on November 15, 2022.
+On November 18, Smith was non–tendered by Arizona and became a free agent.